Up coming public safety social events:

 They write their own cards or provide a certificate of participation, or similar, unrecognized by any experienced water rescue professional in the industry while touting NFPA compliance.
 But just FYI ,we can teach you technical garbage pick up that meets NFPA compliance.

 Lack vetting by experts in their field of their current physical capability to teach, convey, demonstrate and also be able to rescue a student when things don't go as planned while using little more than other students to conduct the rescue.
+We had the fortunate opportunity to learn from the pioneer that created the first swift water rescue program in the United State in 1979, Jim Segerstrom.
+Our lead instructor had to intern for two years and travel to other states teaching and swimming in their rivers before his instructor certification was granted.

 There are multiple types of learners.
 Teaching is more than simply standing up and regurgitating things someone heard in a class that was taken who knows when.
+It's about understanding and mastery of knowledge and skills.
+Recorded by PSDA, we have taught thousands of students our program and have mastered the art of student understanding of aquatic emergencies.

 This is not a discipline where everyone should get a blue ribbon for participation.